skybrush-io/ap-firmware-uploader/README.md

 Installation
 ------------

-We use `poetry` to manage a Python virtual environment that will contain all the dependencies.
-Install `poetry` first if you don't have it yet, then follow these steps:
+We use `uv` to manage a Python virtual environment that will contain all the dependencies.
+Install `uv` first if you don't have it yet, then follow these steps:

 1. Clone this repository.

-2. Run `poetry install` to create a virtualenv and install all the dependencies in it.
+2. Run `uv sync` to create a virtualenv and install all the dependencies in it.

-3. Run `poetry run ap-uploader -p 192.168.4.1 firmware.apj` to upload the given firmware to a drone that is accessible via UDP packets on 192.168.4.1.
+3. Run `uv run ap-uploader -p 192.168.4.1 firmware.apj` to upload the given firmware to a drone that is accessible via UDP packets on 192.168.4.1.

 License